Accelerated Master's Degree in Pharmacology (AMP) Program

 The Accelerated Master’s Degree Program (AMP) in Pharmacology is designed to offer select UVM undergraduate science majors the opportunity to obtain both their Bachelor’s degree and a Master’s degree in Pharmacology in a total of five years of study.
 Students may choose to complete either a thesis-based or non-thesis AMP.
 The objective of this program is to provide a broad knowledge base of pharmacological concepts, preparing students for careers in pharmaceutical, biotechnology and related industries; or to increase their competitiveness to pursue additional graduate degrees.

-Students enrolled in this program can have up to six credits of graduate-level courses taken during their senior undergraduate year count towards both a Bachelor’s degree and the Master’s in pharmacology degree.
-An additional three credits of graduate level coursework taken their senior year can be applied towards the Master’s degree provided that these three credits are not used to fulfill undergraduate degree requirements.
+Students enrolled in this program can have up to nine credits of graduate-level courses taken during their senior undergraduate year count towards both a Bachelor’s degree and the Master’s in pharmacology degree.
 Students would then be expected to complete remaining Master’s degree requirements during a fifth year of study.
 Full-time graduate student status will start the summer after their undergraduate graduation and will be expected to be maintained until completion of their Master’s degree in pharmacology.

 For More Information